 The program will be independently evaluated at the end of Phase 1 and Phase 2 by an external evaluator nominated by the Development Partner during Phase 1.
 Evaluation criteria include: architectural soundness and scalability, Malabo Convention compliance, Ministerial satisfaction, data quality and comparability across jurisdictions, and the practicality of the governance framework.

 Phase 1 → Phase 2 gate (Month 12): The working prototype federates DPI-Ed-generated data from at least two pilot countries with demonstrated Malabo compliance.
+The prototype correctly ingests delayed batch uploads from offline-first front-end environments and propagates completeness metadata through to federation summaries.
 The data governance framework v0.1 is approved by participating Ministers of Education.
 The EMIS integration pathway is validated for at least one pilot country.
 If Ministerial approval is not obtained, the program pauses for up to 3 months to address governance concerns before re-evaluation.

 The program provides quarterly progress reports to the Development Partner, including: milestones achieved, technical architecture decisions and rationale, governance framework development, Ministry engagement status, and risk register updates.